SeaBa55/employee-directory/README.md

 employee-directory_v1.2 - Added unique key prop to my DataRow divs using the index value used in the map method.

-employee-directory_v1.4 - Added a lable row above the current table structure.
+employee-directory_v1.3 - Added a lable row above the current table structure.

+employee-directory_v1.4 - Added a search bar component above the table area.
+Restructured table divs using bootstrap styling.